Landless Workers' Movement: Land ownership

 Consolidation of land ownership continued unabated.
-In 2006, according to the property census, the Gini index of land concentration stood at 0.854, while at the beginning of military regime, in 1967, it was at 0.836.
+In 2006, according to the property census, the Gini index of land concentration stood at 0.854, while at the beginning of military regime in 1967, it was at 0.836.
 In other words, concentration of land ownership into just a few hands actually increased.
-As of 2009, Brazilian economic policy especially in foreign exchange, relied upon trade surpluses generated by the agricultural exports, so "the correlation of forces moves against agrarian reform".
-The resumption of sustained general economic growth in the Lula years might have greatly diminished social demand for land reform, especially among the informally and/or under-employed urban workers who form most of the movements' later membership.
-In a 2012 interview a member of the MST national caucus, Joaquim Pinheiro, declared that the recent increase in welfare spending and employment levels had had a "sobering" influence on Brazilian agrarian activism, but he declared himself in favor or government spending on social programs, adding that the MST feared however that people would become "hostages" to such programs.
+As of 2009, Brazilian economic policy, especially in foreign exchange, relied upon trade surpluses generated by the agricultural exports, so "the correlation of forces moves against agrarian reform."
+The resumption of sustained general economic growth in the Lula years might have greatly diminished social demand for land reform, especially among the informally and/or under-employed urban workers, who formed most of the movements' later membership.
+In a 2012 interview, a member of the MST national caucus, Joaquim Pinheiro, declared that the recent increase in welfare spending and employment levels had had a "sobering" influence on Brazilian agrarian activism, but he declared himself in favor of government spending on social programs, adding that the MST feared, however, that people would become "hostages" to such programs.
 But as of 2006, according to the MST, 150,000 families lived in its encampments, compared to 12,805 families in 1990.